sedexch/sedexch.github.io/v6/advanced-docker-options.md

 **Note:** An http proxy can also be configured manually in the central client configuration file at any time (see section "Custom Configuration Options").

+## Timezone
+The default timezone in the sedex-client Docker container is "Europe/Zurich" (i.e. local Swiss time).
+If you have to set another timezone (e.g. UTC) then set the environment variable TZ by adding the following option to your container run statement:

+    --env TZ=UTC

 ## Running the sedex-client as a non-root user
 Non-root container images add an extra layer of security and are generally recommended for production environments.
 The following steps